ScottEKendall/JAMF-Pro-Scripts/JAMFSystemUtilities/README.md

 The following items are available to be backed up:

-1. Self Service Icons - Great to have a back when JAMF starts showing generic icons in Self Service.
-2. Failed MDM Commands - Export systems that have failed MDM commands so you can review them and optionally clear the failures
-3. System Scripts - Everything that is stored in Settings > Scripts
+--- Computer Based Actions ---

+1. Backup Computer Policies - Export all of the computer policies
-4. Computer Extension Attributes - Export all of the computer extension attributes
+2. Computer Extension Attributes - Export all of the computer extension attributes
-5. Configuration Profiles - Export all of the configuration profiles to .mobileconfig files
+3. Configuration Profiles - Export all of the configuration profiles to .mobileconfig files

-6. Export Emails to VCF - Export all of the email addresses to a VCF file, which can be imported into Contacts.app or other applications.
-7. Smart / Static Computer Groups - Export all of the smart and static computer groups:
+4. Smart / Static Computer Groups - Export all of the members of a smart / static computer groups:
    - Smart Computer Groups will export the paramaters and criteria to a .txt file
    - Static Computer Groups will export the members to a .txt file
+5. Failed MDM Commands - Export systems that have failed MDM commands so you can review them and optionally clear the failures
+6. Compare Two Configuation Profiles - Useful to see exact the differences between the two

+--- User Based Actions ---

+7. Export Emails to VCF - Export all of the email addresses to a VCF file, which can be imported into Contacts.app or other applications.
-8. Export VCF cards of the members of a Smart / Static Computer Group.
+   - Export VCF cards of the members of a Smart / Static Computer Group.
-9. Compose an email to the members of a Smart / Static Computer Group.
+   - Compose an email to the members of a Smart / Static Computer Group.
+8. Application Usage - Export log history from a given time period from any group
+9. Export list of users with multiple systems assigned to them

+--- System Based Actions ---

+10. Self Service Icons - Great to have a backup when JAMF starts showing generic icons in Self Service.
+11. System Scripts - Everything that is stored in Settings > Scripts

-This script is fully multitasking, so will execute each task pretty quickly.
+This script is fully multitasking, so it will execute each task pretty quickly.
 It will create the folder structure for you and then download the items to the appropriate folders.

 **File Formats**

 1. Icons have a .png extension.
 2. Scripts have a .sh extension.
 3. Computer Extension Attributes have a .sh extension.
+4. Computer Poiicies will have a .xml extension
+5. Comparison fils will have a .txt extension
-4. Configuration Profiles have a .mobileconfig extension.
+6. Configuration Profiles have a .mobileconfig extension.
-5. Emails have a .vcf extension.
+7. Emails have a .vcf extension.
-6. Smart / Static Computer Groups have a .txt extension.
+8. Smart / Static Computer Groups have a .txt extension.
+9. Applicaiton Usage will have a .csv extension

 **Folder Structure**